gram_grep: grep for the 21st Century

 Note that it is possible to issue a command to check out files from source control:

 The above example would replace v4.5.1 with v4.5.2 in *.csproj, checking out the files from TFS as they match.
-Note that there are also switches -startup and -shutdown where you can run other commands at startup and exit respectively if required (e.g., "tf.exe workspace /new /collection:http://... refactor /noprompt" and "tf.exe workspace /delete /collection:http://... refactor /noprompt").
+Note that there are also switches --startup and --shutdown where you can run other commands at startup and exit respectively if required (e.g., "tf.exe workspace /new /collection:http://... refactor /noprompt" and "tf.exe workspace /delete /collection:http://... refactor /noprompt").

 The Configuration File Format